PCThakarar/SOLID/README.md

   If component A should be protected from changes in component B, then B should depend on A and not the other way around.
 - In any software, business rules are the most sensitive parts and hence they are required to be protected from changes in any of the surrounding elements like Presenters
   (Ex: UI), Databases, Controllers, etc.
 - In general, Business rules are considered the highest level elements and hence should not depend on any other elements.
-By doing these we provide a priviliged position to the Business rules and hence are the most protected elements of the hierarchy.
+By doing these we provide a privileged position to the Business rules and hence are the most protected elements of the hierarchy.
   Whereas, other elements like Presenters are considered as the lowest level elements and they depend on multiple other elements directly/ indirectly like controllers,
-  Business rules, Databases, etc. and hence are the least protected elements of the hierarchy since any change in controllers, Business rules or Databses may impact the
+  Business rules, Databases, etc. and hence are the least protected elements of the hierarchy since any change in controllers, Business rules or Databases may impact the
   Presenters directly or indirectly
 - Higher level elements should be protected from the changes in the lower level elements.
 - Interfaces can be used to invert the dependencies and point dependencies in the correct direction.